microsoft/yardl/docs/index.md

 features:
   - title: Multiple Languages
-    details: Define your model in a simple YAML syntax and generate clean Python, C++, and Matlab.
+    details: Define your model in a simple YAML syntax and generate clean Python, C++, and MATLAB.
   - title: Multiple Formats
     details: Supports writing to a compact binary format, NDJSON, or HDF5.
   - title: Stream-Oriented